Pistonite/botw-ist/packages/manual/src/action/material.md

 2. Hold the `ZL` button
 3. Hold items from up to 5 slots
 4. Switch to a one-handed weapon
-   - Switch to another or to something else and back if you are already equipping a one-handed weapon
+   - Switch to another one-handed weapon, or to something else and back if you are already equipping a one-handed weapon
 5. Jump and let go of `ZL` button, after landing, when the shield is to Link's side, unequip the shield